ishan142007/react-for-beginner-to-advance/introduction to react.md

 hook is a type of function which was defined by the library maker for doing certain task like the usestate hook. if you need any hook study the documentation for once to find it.Or you can reach out the github for react library and read the hooks .

-14)createroot is the method which cretes a virtual dom and it just repaint the things which we change rather then the whole dom of the browser which changes the whole dom after every small change (page reload).
+14)createroot is the method which cretes a virtual dom and it just repaint the things which we change rather then, the whole dom of ,the browser which  changes the whole dom after every small change (page reload).

 14)what is reconciliation->the algorithm react uses to diffrentiate one tree with another to determine which parts need to be changed.
 Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM".